-- Learn about and take notes in visual formats such as mind maps, sketches and diagrams.
-Use underlining and color to highlight important points. - Ask for written instructions and outlines whenever possible.
+During Instruction or Activities Learn about and take notes in visual formats such as mind maps, sketches and diagrams.
+Use underlining and color to highlight important points.
+Ask for written instructions and outlines whenever possible.
 Keep these written materials in front of you and follow along during spoken instruction.

-- Read about upcoming topics for class discussion before the class.
-When you find it difficult to visualize the ideas discussed, ask for pictures, diagrams or other visual aids for those topics. - Organize your work area to avoid visual distractions.
+Wo orking on Assignments or Independent Tasks Read about upcoming topics for class discussion before the class.
+When you find it difficult to visualize the ideas discussed, ask for pictures, diagrams or other visual aids for those topics.
+Organize your work area to avoid visual distractions.
 Any visual cues should be directly related to what you are learning.

-- Rewrite and review notes.
-Create flash cards to prepare for tests. - Visualize the test or presentation environment as you prepare.
-Think of visual cues in that environment to help you remember key concepts. - Look for opportunities to complete assignments that are visual, such as posters or computer slide presentations.
+Pr eparing for Tests or Presentations Rewrite and review notes.
+Create flash cards to prepare for tests.
+Visualize the test or presentation environment as you prepare.
+Think of visual cues in that environment to help you remember key concepts.
+Look for opportunities to complete assignments that are visual, such as posters or computer slide presentations.